 Your donation must meet the minimum length requirements of that organization.
 You don’t want to risk wasting a donation because it isn’t long enough for them to use!

-Carefully read the hair donation requirements and make sure your hair is long enough before getting those scissors out.
+Carefully read the hair donation requirements for Locks of Love or for your respective organization to make sure your hair is long enough before it gets cut.

 Locks of Love requires a minimum of 10 inches of hair to make their hairpieces.

-If you can hold off cutting for a while longer or if you’re willing to get a short chop, give them the few extra inches.
+If you can hold off cutting for a while longer or if you’re willing to get a short chop, give them a few extra inches.